-In the last five years, the Tuscan region has seen the population living in rural areas remain substantially stable, both in intermediate areas (areas C) and in those with overall development problems (areas D): both, in fact, only record a decrease of 0.3% compared to 2013.
-On the other hand, intensive rural areas (B), whose population is decreasing by 0.1%, remain more stable.
+In the last five years, the Tuscan region has seen the population living in rural areas remain substantially stable, both in intermediate areas (C areas) and in those with overall development problems (D areas): both, in fact, record only a decrease of 0.3% compared to 2013.
+On the other hand, the rural areas with intensive agriculture (B areas) remain more stable, with a population decrease of 0.1%.
 The demographic situation is therefore consistent with the national trend, which records a decrease in the resident population of 0.36% in areas C and 0.31% in areas D, a very slight increase in areas B (0.1%) and slightly higher in areas A (0.3%).
-Two other relevant contextual indicators are those relating to the role of the primary sector in the structure of the economy and in the structure of employment: in the first case, between 2013 and 2017, there was a slight decrease of 0.27% (in line with the national figure of 0.20%); in the second case, however, the regional situation is in contrast to the national figure, as there was a slight decrease of 0.01%, against the increase in the positive Italian trend (+0.2%).
-Finally, we must take into account the poverty rate which, in the years between 2013 and 2017, recorded a decrease of 0.6%, in contrast to the negative national trend (+1.9% in 2017) which recorded 12.3% of the total Italian population, compared to 5.9% recorded in Tuscany.
+Two other relevant contextual indicators are those relating to the role of the primary sector in the structure of the economy and in the structure of work: in the first case, between 2013 and 2017, there was a slight decrease of 0.27% (in line with the national figure, as there was a slight decrease of 0.01%, against the increase in the positive Italian trend (+0.2%).
+Finally, we must take into account the poverty rate which, in the years between 2013 and 2017, recorded a decrease of 0.6%, in contrast to the national negative trend (+1.9% in 2017) which recorded 12.3% of the total Italian population, compared to 5.9% recorded in Tuscany.

-Support for the development of rural areas and their populations is provided through the implementation of the LEADER method.
+Support for the development of the rural territory and its population requires the implementation of the LEADER method.
 The Tuscan Local Action Groups (LAGs) are 7, in continuity with the previous programming and cover (with the Integrated Local Development Strategies - SISL) a territory comprising 189 municipalities (one less than the previous programming), an area of about 16,774 km2 and a population of 885,130 inhabitants.
 Compared to the previous programming, the rural territory and the population covered by the Tuscan LAGs have increased on average by 0.94% and 7.1% respectively.

-As can be seen from the comparison between the last and the current programming period, the situation as regards the composition of the partnerships remains broadly stable as regards the total number of LAG members, which has risen from 233 to 236.
-There was a 4% decrease in the share of municipalities and a 1% increase in the share of agricultural representative associations compared to the previous programming.
-Moreover, in the current programming, there is a slight prevalence of private members (55%) compared to public members (45%).
+As can be seen from the comparison between the last one and the current programming, the situation regarding the composition of the partnerships remains substantially stable as far as the total number of LAG members is concerned, which has increased from 233 to 236.
+There was a 4% decrease in the share of municipalities and a 1% increase in the share of associations representing agriculture compared with the previous programming.
+Moreover, in the current programming period, there is a slight prevalence of private members (55%) compared to public members (45%).

-Finally, there is the intervention for the creation and modernization of broadband infrastructures, also aimed at creating solutions for online public administration services and applications for information technologies.
-Measure 7.3 financed two operations, one involving the installation of a high-speed line and the other a very high-speed line.
+Finally, there is the intervention for the creation and modernization of broadband infrastructures, also aimed at the creation of solutions for online public administration services and applications for information technologies.
+Measure 7.3 financed two operations, one of which involved the installation of a high-speed line and the other a very high-speed line.